adi-g15/notes/linux/Chapter 18/linux_security.md

 > echo "namaste aditya" > /dev/sda
 > ```

-# Password ageing and strenth check
+# Password ageing and strength check

 There are tools like `chage` to remind about old passwords that should be changed.